What are the health risks if your pet is overweight?

 OK so your dog needs to lose a few pounds – now what?

-The good news is that there are diets specifically designed to help your dog lose weight without going hungry.
+The good news is that there are diets specifically designed to help your dog lose weight.

-A weight loss diet doesn’t mean you need feed them less of the same food - Weight loss diets are carefully designed to be low in fat and high in fibre, meaning your dog can still enjoy full portions, giving them a feeling of fullness, whilst losing weight.
+A specialist weight loss diet allows them to lose weight whilst still eating full meals and not feeling hungy.
+These diets are low in fat and high in fibre, so the energy density is lower meaning your dog can still enjoy full portions, giving them a feeling of fullness, whilst losing weight.

-These diets are also high in protein to maintain muscle mass which actually increases the weight loss by causing the weight loss to come from fat rather than lean body mass.
+These diets are also high in protein.
+What this does is help maintain muscle mass so the weight loss comes fat rather than lean body mass.

 Steps to ideal bodyweight